 Finding the Best Places to Retire Since 2006!

-Situated in Idaho's southwestern corner, Boise (population 222,000) sits on a high plain 2,700 feet above sea level along the Boise River.
-With mountains to the east, it is a scenic city and got its start as a fort, first built by the Hudson Bay Company in the 1830s, and then after being abandoned, re-built by the U.S. Army during the Civil War.
+At 2,700 feet above sea level in southwestern Idaho, Boise (population 242,000) sits along the Boise River.
+With mountains to the east, it is a scenic city and got its start as a fort, first built by the Hudson Bay Company in the 1830s.
+After being abandoned, it was re-built by the U.S. Army during the Civil War.

-The cost of living is 5% above the national average, and the crime rate is below the national aveerage.
-Thirty-five percent of locals are age 45 or better, and the majority of residents are politically conservative.
-Nearly 40% of the population holds at least a four year college degree.
+The cost of living is 20% above the national average, and the crime rate is below the national average.
+Thirty-five percent of locals are age 45 or better and nearly 40% of the population holds at least a four year college degree.
 Racial diversity is minimal.
-Boise has a sizable LDS (Mormon) population and has grown by 7% in the last decade.
+Politics lean to the right, but that might change as more Californians arrive.
+Boise also has a sizable Church of Jesus Christ of Latter-day Saints population.

-The median home price is $305,000.
+The median home price is now $465,000, a whopping 33% increase from just last year.
 The city has a good mix of older and newer neighborhoods, with bungalows, ranch ramblers and raised ranch ramblers.
 Areas on the northern end are closer to the foothills.

-Outdoor adventurers love Boise because the Rocky Mountains are just 20 minutes east of downtown.
-Campers, cyclers, skiiers and hikers revel in the gorgeous scenery and nearly unlimited venues to enjoy their sport.
+Outdoor adventurers love Boise because the gorgeous Rocky Mountains are just 20 minutes east of downtown.
+Here the Ridge to Rivers trail boasts 200 miles of biking, hiking, equestrian and running trails.
 In town, the Boise River is a hotspot for fishermen, kayakers, tubers and rafters, and the Boise River Greenbelt connects the city's pretty riverside parks.

-The city also has a lively arts and cultural scene with a good selection of museums, music festivals (including the annual Gene Harris Jazz Festival) and theater groups (such as the Boise Little Theater and the Idaho Shakespeare Festival).
+The city also has a lively cultural scene with a good selection of museums, music festivals and theater groups, including the Idaho Shakespeare Festival.
 Opera Idaho, the Boise Philharmonic Orchestra and touring Broadway shows perform at the Morrison Center for the Performing Arts throughout the year.

-The downtown has a pedestrian-friendly section, and events and festivals occur regularly.
+The thriving downtown has a pedestrian-friendly section, with events and festivals occuring regularly.
 Eateries range from old fashioned diners to chic, upscale restaurants.
-Boise Towne Square Mall is the state's largest shopping venue and has a Macy's, an Apple store, a Dillard's, an Eddie Bauer, etc.
+Boise Towne Square Mall is the state's largest shopping venue.

-Public transportation is provided by Valley Regional Transit (Valley Ride) which has seventeen routes in and around Boise.
-Single rides are $1 (anyone over age 65 rides for 50 cents).
-For automobile owners, I-84 runs through the city and connects it to Salt Lake City, Utah and Portland, Oregon.
-Boise Airport is serviced by Delta and United and several other major carriers.
+Public transportation is provided by Valley Regional Transit (Valley Ride) which has 17+ routes in and around town.
+In some cases, the city offers free rides to seniors.
+For automobile owners, I-84 runs through Boise and connects it to Salt Lake City, Utah and Portland, Oregon.

-The city's park and recreation department has programs for people age 55+, and the Boise Senior Activities Center has a good menu of activities and services that includes health screenings, computer classes, legal assistance, congregate noon meals, tax assistance and refresher driving courses.
+The parks and recreation department has programs for people age 55+, and the Boise Senior Activities Center has a good menu of activities and services that includes health screenings, computer classes, legal assistance, congregate noon meals, tax assistance and refresher driving courses.

 Boise has three hospitals, but St. Luke's Boise Medical Center (520 beds) and St. Alphonsus Regional Medical Center (354 beds) provide most of the health care and are award-winning.
 Both accept Medicare patients, and both are accredited by the Joint Commission.
 St. Alphonsus is also a Primary Stroke Center.

-The climate is semi-arid with four seasons.
+Locals enjoy four seasons.
 Summer days are hot and dry with temperatures in the 80s and 90s.
 Summer evenings are considerably cooler.
 Winters are cold with temperatures in the single digits, teens and 20s.
 On average, the area receives 20 inches of snow and 11 inches of rain per year.
-The sun shines 210 days of the year.
-The air quality is below the national average.

 Recommended as a Retirement Spot?
 Yes | Is Idaho Tax-Friendly at Retirement?
 Yes

-Boise has a lot to offer, from solid cultural amenities and safe neighborhoods to excellent medical facilities and a bounty of nearby outdoor recreation areas.
+Boise has a lot to offer, from plentiful cultural amenities and safe neighborhoods to excellent medical facilities and a bounty of nearby outdoor recreation areas.
 It is a place to consider for retirement.